AquaticInformatics/getting-started/README.md

 - File upload events
 - Version checking

-With these fussy parts handled for you, your integration code can more succicntly focus on consuming the documented public APIs.
+With these fussy parts handled for you, your integration code can more succinctly focus on consuming the documented public APIs.
 Using one of the SDKs greatly improves your team's productivity when writing large integrations.

 ### Which SDK should I choose? .NET or Java?